Pashley Manor Gardens

 HERITAGE HIGHLIGHTS: Pashley was the childhood home of Anne Boleyn

 There are woodland areas where bluebells provide a colourful spring carpet, and wisteria cascades near the house.
-Fruit trees blom in the early spring, as do a profusion of tulips.
+Fruit trees bloom in the early spring, as do a profusion of tulips.
 These give way to azaleas, lavender, sweet peas, and lilies later in the year.

 The house is a Grade-I listed timber-framed Elizabethan manor, built in 1550 and extended in 1720.
 The house is not usually open to the public, but it does provide a lovely backdrop for the colourful gardens.